-Research done by Dr. Sponaugle has found that Melancholic Depression is often caused by co-occurring disorders.
+Research done by Dr. Sponaugle and the Sponaugle Wellness Team has found that Melancholic Depression is often caused by co-occurring disorders.
 These illnesses can be inherited or caused by our environment.

 Destruction of the healthy bacteria in our intestine allows for excessive overgrowth of toxic Candida yeast and toxic bacteria.

 This bacteria creates toxins that destroy the intestinal lining causing malnutrition and lack of amino acids that are essential for creating antidepressant brain chemicals like serotonin and dopamine.
 These toxins migrate from the gut to the brain causing neurotoxin-induced depression by disabling the production of healthy hormones needed to activate antidepressant brain chemicals.

 An inherited brain disorder causing a deficiency in dopamine, which causes happiness in the brain's pleasure center.